pathofwasd/PathOfWasd/README.md

 - Yes I will open source eventually.
 The code is just a mess and rushed.
 I did do lots of refactoring, but need to do more.
 It was my first WPF app.
 - If you really really want the source code and I don't have it up yet and it's been a while (in the case I have no time and this starts to slip), then message me on discord and I will just ago ahead and add the source code.
 - Another reason I don't want to add the source code immediately is just in the case that GGG just really hates this app and wants it gone, then I can remove the repo and they can sig detect current builds.
 Doubt this will be necessary or happen.
 But I got a lot of hate for this app idea by POE players lol..
 So use at your own risk
+- Also.. this is not some revolutionary app, it was a bit of a PITA, but honestly not too bad to make..
+So someone else will just make a different version if this becomes a popular wanted feature or application.
+Hopefully that will make GGG fine with this..
 - Some settings may not be self explainitory, if you have questions, message me on discord, I will try to find time to post a tutorital this weekend.
 I have lots of work.
 Enjoy!

 ---